shahariar-shadab/MySQL-Data-Analytics-Projects/README.md

 ## Conclusion

 This project successfully demonstrated the power of data analytics and visualization in understanding global health trends.
 The findings provide valuable insights into how economic, educational, and healthcare factors influence life expectancy.
-The visualizations developed in Tableau Public compellingly represent these insights, making the data accessible and actionable.
+The visualizations developed in Excel compellingly represent these insights, making the data accessible and actionable.

 ---